fosslk/Campus-Club/KDU.md

 ## How to join?

-You should include proper guideline on how to join your campus club.

 - Visit the registration form here: [Register Now](https://forms.gle/mhCwAf78ad3DNZzj7)
 - You will receive an confirmation with further instructions.

 ## MIC/Board information

-If your university requires a either a board or a master in charge, please specify the details here.
-If possible, include a contact detail for them also.

 ## Links